sourcegraph/sg.nvim/README.md

   load_sg(),
 }
 ```
 3. Finally, we need the `SG_NVIM_DEV` variable to exist in our environment as soon as we enter the repository.
-We can do that by using [direnv](https://direnv.net/) which automatically loads `.envrc` is it exists.
-Let's edit the present `.envrc`
+We can do that by using [direnv](https://direnv.net/) which automatically loads `.envrc` if it exists.
+Let's edit the current `.envrc`

 ```bash
 export SG_NVIM_DEV="true"